 '''

 $ python manage.py runserver 8002

 '''

-Note: If you use a different port, make sure you update the OIDC client by using the Django administration panel in the LMS.
+Note: If you use a different port, make sure you update the OIDC client by using the LMS Django Administration site.
 For more information about configuring the OIDC client, see Configure edX OpenID Connect (OIDC).